-In 2018 the old toilet block adjacent to the playground was replaced with a new toilet facility close by.
-With the proposed future relocation of the water play area adjacent to the playground (refer to Project 3), the addition of family changing room facilities would be advantageous.
+In 2018 the old toilet block adjacent to the playground was replaced with a new toilet facility nearby.
+With the proposed future relocation of the water play area adjacent to the playground (refer to Project 3), the addition of family changing room facilities within the new Central Hub space (Project 1) would be advantageous.